VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/style.md

 {{< /quote >}}

-Though for actual deeper understanding there's these things called "Desin Patterns" - [Wikipedia has a big ol' list of 'em](https://en.wikipedia.org/wiki/Software_design_pattern#Structural_patterns) which is worth looking into, and if you just google the "software anti patterns" you'll find a huge list of things to avoid in code.
+Though for actual deeper understanding there are these things called "Design Patterns" - [Wikipedia has a big ol' list of 'em](https://en.wikipedia.org/wiki/Software_design_pattern#Structural_patterns) which is worth looking into, and if you just google the "software antipatterns" you'll find a huge list of things to avoid in code.
 A lot of these are high level and tend to miss why the *bad things* are done in the first place: time.
 Often, you want to make something quick as a Proof of Concept (PoC) to know it's not a dead end.
 The problem is, we often don't go back and clean up our mess after we get it to work.